 For sequential file processing, the SEEK statement causes the programmer-supplied value in the SYMBOLIC KEY item to specify the RECORD KEY value of the logical record within the file which is to be positioned for subsequent sequential retrieval.
-If a logical record is not found with that key, positioning is made to the record with the next higher key.
+If no logical record is found with that key, positioning is made to the record with the next higher key.

-The SEEK statement can only be used under sequential or extended access mode when opened for INPUT or I-O.
+The SEEK statement can be used only under sequential or extended access mode when opened for INPUT or I-O.

-5. READ file-name RECORD [INTO identifier] $\begin{bmatrix} ; \\ AT & END \\ INVALID & KEY \end{bmatrix}$ imperative-statement
+5. READ file-name RECORD [INTO identifier]

+$$\begin{bmatrix} ; \\ AT END \\ INVALID KEY \end{bmatrix}$$

+imperative-statement